zeelbhatt/zeelbhatt/README.md

 - 👋 Hi, I’m @zeelbhatt
-- 👀 I’m interested in Robotics and Math.
+- 👀 Research in Robotics and Mathematics.
-- 🌱 I’m currently learning Robotics and Control system and looking to collaborate on same

 - 📫 How to reach me zeelbhatt00@gmail.com

 <!---